MontrealCorpusTools/speechcorpustools/docs/source/additional/tour.rst

 Discourse (2)
 #############

-The discourse panel shows the waveform and spectrogram views of the audio for a given file (if there is audio) as well as an overlayed text-grid.
+The discourse panel shows the waveform and spectrogram views of the audio for a given file (if there is audio) as well as the alignment of words, phones, and utterances (if they have been encoded) overlaid onto the waveform.

 .. image:: discourse.png
 		:width: 1058px